 Sean Reichman

 Sean started training Historical European Martial Arts in 2000 and has trained with a number of Australian schools.
 In 2011, he attended the Chicago Swordplay Guild WMA Workshop in the US, where Puck Curtis’ sessions on la verdadera destreza got him hooked.
-He also since attended additional workshops with Puck Curtis (Australia 2012, Canada, 2016, Chicago 2019), and a three-day renaissance fencing event in the United States.
+He also since attended additional Destreza workshops with Puck Curtis (Australia 2012, Canada, 2016, Chicago 2019), and a three-day renaissance fencing event in the United States.
 Sean is respected in the national community and has presented workshops at interstate events.

 Sean is also a pretty nice guy.
 He won best-and-fairest at Swordfight Gold Coast, which we think is cool.